Replacing Multiple Teeth With Implants

 Implant retained dentures provide patients with a secured system that allows dentures to be held firmly in place, while still being removable when needed.
 This can include the implant retained bar denture, which uses a bar system to attach the denture to, and the implant retained ball denture, which allows the patient to snap the denture on and off.

 Dental implants have opened up a wide variety of options in tooth replacement.
 Your journey begins with a consultation, where we can review and discuss your options specific to you.
-Contact our team for more information.
-(562) 384-1091.
+Contact our team for more information at (562) 384-1091.